listen

 $inner_worker = new Worker('http://0.0.0.0:2016');

-// Set port reuse, can create Workers listening on the same port (requires PHP>=7.0)
+// Set port reuse, allowing the creation of Workers listening on the same port (requires PHP >= 7.0)

 $inner_worker->reusePort = true;